turingschool-examples/little_shop/README.md

 "Little Shop" is a fictitious e-commerce platform where users can place items into a shopping cart and 'check out' to create Orders in the database.

-Students will be put into pairs to complete the project.\n
+Students will be put into pairs to complete the project.

 ## Learning Goals